-In recent years, various types of wagashi sweets are available in many overseas countries and some of them are becoming popular.
+As you know, “Wagashi (和菓子)” is a Japanese word that mainly refers to traditional Japanese sweets.
+In recent years, various types of wagashi confections are available in many countries and some have gained popularity.

-For example, the gadget cat from the future, Doraemon’s yummy buns, “Dorayaki (どら焼き)” is a wagashi widely known around the world.
+For example, the gadget cat from the future, Doraemon’s yummy buns, “Dorayaki (どら焼き)” is a wagashi variety widely known in the world.

-Although today many wagashi confections can be bought outside of Japan, there still exist a bunch of traditional wagashi of which many overseas people have never heard before.
+Although today a number of wagashi sweets can be bought outside of Japan, there still exist a bunch of traditional wagashi of which many overseas people have never heard before.

-If I give an example of such traditional Japanese sweets, “Kintsuba (きんつば)” is probably barely known outside of Japan, because it is a famous wagashi with a long history, but not so popular in Japan.
+If I give an example of such traditional Japanese confections, “Kintsuba (きんつば)” is probably barely known outside of Japan, because it is a famous wagashi with a long history, but not that popular even in Japan.

-The origin of Kintsuba dates back to the mid Edo period (Edo : 1603 to 1868), when the Japanese confection was first created in Osaka.
-At that time, Kintsuba was called “Gintsuba (銀つば)” and made using rice flour.
+The origin of Kintsuba Yaki dates back to the mid Edo period, about 400 years ago, when the confection was first made in Osaka with rice flour and called “Gintsuba (銀つば)”.

-After that, in the late 17th century, the wagashi was introduced to Edo (present Tokyo), where the ingredient of its dough was changed from rice flour to wheat flour, and the name also from Gintsuba to Kintsuba, because “Kin (金 : gold)” is more valuable than “Gin (銀)” meaning silver.
+Afterward in the late 17th century, the wagashi was transmitted to Edo (present Tokyo) where the ingredient in its coating was changed from rice flour to wheat flour, and also the name from Gin-tsuba to Kin-tsuba for the reason that “Kin (金 : gold)” is more valuable than “Gin (銀 : silver)”.

-In modern times, the most common type of Kintsuba is brick-shaped and consists of mashed sweet bean paste jellied with agar, which is covered in thin flour dough.
-The brick-type is called “Kaku Kintsuba (角きんつば)”.
+In modern times, the most common variety “Kaku Kintsuba (角きんつば)” is shaped like a brick and consists of Tsubuan chunky red bean paste solidified with Kanten agar, covered in a thin layer of wheat flour dough.

-As for other major types of Kintsuba, they include “Satsuma Kintsuba (薩摩きんつば)”, or “Imo Kintsuba (芋きんつば)”, which is made of sweet potato paste covered in thin flour dough.
+Other popular types of Kintsuba Yaki include “Satsuma Kintsuba (薩摩きんつば)”, also known as “Imo Kintsuba (芋きんつば)”, which is made with sweet potato paste in place of sweet Azuki red bean paste.

-The traditional wagashi confection, Kintsuba is being sold at supermarkets and convenience stores in Japan.
+The traditional wagashi sweet, Kintsuba Yaki is available in supermarkets and convenience stores around Japan.